Dubai: Dress code

 The Emirati attire is typical of several countries in the Arabian Peninsula.
-Women usually wear the "abaya", a long black robe with a hijab (the head-scarf which covers the neck and part of the head-all of the hair and ears).
-Some women may add a niqab which cover the mouth and nose and only leaves the eyes exposed.
+Women usually wear the "abaya", a long black robe with a hijab (the headscarf that covers the neck and part of the head-all of the hair and ears).
+Some women may add a niqab which covers the mouth and nose and only leaves the eyes exposed.
 Men wear the "kandurah" also referred to as "dishdasha" or even "thawb" (long white robe) and the headscarf (ghotrah).
 The UAE traditional ghutrah is white and is held in place by an accessory called "egal", which resembles a black cord.
 The younger Emiratis prefer to wear red and white ghutrah and tie it around their head like a turban.

-The above dress code is never compulsory and many people wear western or other eastern clothing without any problems, but prohibitions on wearing "indecent clothing" or revealing too much skin are aspects of the UAE to which Dubai's visitors are expected to conform, and are encoded in Dubai's criminal law.
+The dress code is never compulsory and many people wear Western or other Eastern clothing, but prohibitions on "indecent clothing" or revealing too much skin are aspects of the UAE to which Dubai's visitors are expected to conform, and are encoded in Dubai's criminal law.
 The UAE has enforced decency regulations in most public places, aside from waterparks, beaches, clubs, and bars.